Project Overview

 Long-Term Engagement

-The visualization work and tool training were enthusiastically received by the museum's research team, who immediately applied the analytical frameworks to their ongoing exhibit development work.
-Based on the project's success, the museum invited me back one year later to present a comprehensive training session to an expanded committee — extending the impact of the capstone work and supporting the museum's ongoing capacity to analyze their growing database as student contributions continued expanding beyond 2,000 entries.
+Based on the project's success, the museum invited me back one year later to present a comprehensive training session to an expanded committee — providing detailed instruction on the visualization tools and analytical techniques I had developed.
+This follow-up engagement ensured knowledge transfer to additional researchers and staff, extending the impact of the capstone work and supporting the museum's ongoing capacity to analyze their growing database as student contributions expanded beyond 2,000 entries.